Albert Luthuli: Youth

-Around 1908 or 1909, the Seventh-day Adventists wanted to begin missionary activities in Natal.
-They asked Luthuli's brother, Alfred, to return to work as an interpreter.
-Luthuli and his mother followed, and left Rhodesia to return to South Africa.
-Luthuli would stay in the Vryheid district of Northern Natal, where they lived on a farm of a Seventh-day Adventist.
-As there was no school, Luthuli would tend the mules of the missionaries until his mother sent him to be educated in Groutville under the care of his uncle.
-Groutville was a small community of Christian peasant farmers and was attached to the mission station of the American Board of Commissioners for Foreign Missions (ABM).
-The ABM was a Congregationalist mission that began their work in Southern Africa in the 1830s.
-Missionary Aldin Grout began his mission in the village of Umvoti; after his death in 1894 it would be renamed Groutville in his honor.
+Around 1908 or 1909, the Seventh-day Adventists expressed their interest in beginning missionary work in Natal and requested the services of Luthuli's brother, Alfred, to work as an interpreter.
+Luthuli and his mother followed, and departed Rhodesia to return to South Africa.
+Luthuli's family settled in the Vryheid district of Northern Natal, and resided on the farm of a Seventh-day Adventist.
+During this time, Luthuli was responsible for tending to the missionary's mules as educational opportunities were not available.
+Luthuli's mother recognised his need for a formal education and sent him to live in Groutville under the care of his uncle.
+Groutville was a small village inhabited predominantly by poor Christian farmers who were affiliated with the nearby mission station run by the American Board of Commissioners for Foreign Missions (ABM).
+The ABM, which commenced operations in Southern Africa in 1834, was a Congregationalist organisation responsible for setting up the Umvoti Mission Station.
+After the death of ABM missionary Aldin Grout in 1894, the town surrounding the mission station was renamed Groutville.

-Albert joined the household of his uncle, Chief Martin Luthuli.
+Luthuli resided in the home of his uncle, Chief Martin Luthuli, and his family.
 Martin was the first democratically elected chief of Groutville.
-Outside of his chieftaincy, Martin founded the Natal Native Congress in 1901, and in 1912 he took part in the founding of the South African Native National Congress (now the African National Congress).
-As chief, Martin was guardian over many relatives and children, which led to Luthuli having a pleasant childhood with friends of his own age.
-In Martin's Zulu and Christian household, Luthuli would perform duties expected of a boy in traditional Zulu society such as fetching water, herding, and building fires.
-He would also go to school for the first time.
+In 1901, Martin founded the Natal Native Congress, which would later become the Natal branch of the African National Congress.
+Luthuli had a pleasant childhood as his uncle Martin was guardian over many children in Groutville, which led to Luthuli having many friends of his own age.
+In Martin's traditional Zulu household, Luthuli completed chores expected of a Zulu boy his age such as fetching water, herding, and building fires.
+Additionally, he attended school for the first time.
 Under Martin's care, Luthuli was also provided with an early knowledge of traditional African politics and affairs, which aided him in his future career as a traditional chief.